JoshData/crs-reports-website/README.md

 	  ]
 	}

+### Algolia search account

+We use Algolia.com as a hosted facted search service index service.

+* Create an index on Algolia.
+You'll put the name of the index into `credentials.txt` later.
+* Get the client ID, admin API key (read-write access to the index), and search-only access key (read-only/public access to the index).
+You'll put these into `credentials.txt` later.

 ### Server Preparation

 This section prepares a Linux machine that is ready to fetch the CRS reports from the private location and turn them into the public website.
 The machine need not be running all the time, but without it the website will not be updated.